dotnet/designs/accepted/2021/InboxSourceGenerators.md

 ### Deterministic failure

 The absence of a required source generator from code that requires it should produce a clear diagnosable error message from the compiler, like the error from a missing reference.
 A codebase that was written to make use of a source-generator should never compile and silently omit the source generated code.
-For example: if a source generator uses and attribute to activate the generator and then generates extension methods with overloads that are automatically preferred, the source generator should define the attribute in the source generator, not the framework library.
+For example: if a source generator uses an attribute to activate the generator and then generates extension methods with overloads that are automatically preferred, the source generator should define the attribute in the source generator, not the framework library.
 This will ensure that the project fails to compile if the source generator is absent.

 ### Source generator servicing